High Impact Community Engagement Practices

 - Is designed to encourage students to reflect on their connections and commitments to the community in which they live (local, national, global).

-- Brings campus partners (faculty, staff, students) and community partners together to address specific issues, problems or concerns.
+- Brings campus partners (faculty, staff, and students) and community partners together to address specific issues, problems or concerns.

 - Is created and designed through collaboration of campus partners and community partners.